octaviandd/Chess/README.md

 ## Features
 - Full-fledged Chess game implementation.
 - Drag and drop functionality using React-Dnd.
-- Built with modern JavaScript and React.
+- Built with modern TypeScript and React.

 ## Installation